Back to Journal

 That reality is changing.

-The era of informal zoning interpretation is ending.
 Today, compliance is what protects — and defines — property value.

 The Legal Landscape: What Changed